 Women choose a midwife for many reasons.
 One major reason you might consider a midwife is if you want your childbirth to be as natural as possible.
 Another is if you want the emotional, practical, and social support that midwives provide.

 Midwives can be just one vital part of your pregnancy team.
-They work with an OB-GYN who will provide council as needed.
+They work with an OB-GYN who will provide counsel as needed.
 They may also team up with another midwife or doula to help with your labor and delivery.

 Certified Nurse Midwives use the Hallmarks of Midwifery, as developed by the American College of Nurse Midwives, to guide their care and make sure they provide you with all you need to have a successful birth.